Mometasone/formoterol: Warnings and precautions

 Long-acting β adrenoreceptor agonists (LABAs) are subject to a boxed warning against the possibility of an increased risk of asthma-related death.
 Formoterol belongs to the LABA class of drugs.
 As there does not exist at the time of the monograph's publication adequate research to determine whether the rate of asthma-related death is increased with formoterol, it is therefore recommended by the FDA that LABAs only be used for patients not adequately controlled on other asthma controlling medications or whose disease severity clearly warrants initiation of dual therapy.

 Side effects

 The most commonly reported side effects were: oral thrush, nausea, headache, and pain in the pharynx or larynx.
 More rarely reported side effects (occurring in <1% of patients during the clinical trial) include: tachycardia, palpitations, dry mouth, allergic reaction (bronchospasm, dermatitis, hives), pharyngitis, muscle spasms, tremor, dizziness, insomnia, nervousness, and hypertension.
 Patients experiencing an allergic reaction or increase in difficulty breathing while using this medication should immediately discontinue its use and contact their physician.

 Society and culture

 Legal status

-Zenhale was approved in Canada in early 2011.
+Zenhale was approved in Canada in 2011.
 Dulera was approved by the Food and Drug Administration (FDA) in the United States in June 2010.
 Zenhale's marketing application was voluntarily withdrawn from the EU due to the manufacturer's inability to provide additional information in the necessary timeframe.